British Airways CEO Won't Resign, Says Outsourcing Not To Blame For IT Failure

 Re: (Score:2)

-Please do the needful (Score:1)
+Please do the needful (Score:2, Insightful)

 Please do the needful and let me put my point.